 Atkinson-Stuart Arts Council

-Cabaret Theatre has performed for Hastings College; Nebraska Press Association; Highland Country Club; Manning, Iowa’s Weinachfest; Hastings Symphony Benefit; Sioux Falls Community Playhouse Benefit; Joslyn Arts Museum’s Thursday Night Live Series; Opera Omaha Guild; Nebraska Medical Association; Omaha Performing Arts Holiday Lights Festival; SAC 50th Anniversary Celebration; the Aksarben Coronation/Ball; Nebraska State PEO Convention; Museum of Nebraska Art gala; Lauritzen Gardens; Cathedral Flower Show; Nebraska Realtor’s Association; and the Lincoln University Club, in addition to a wealth of private parties and company functions.
+Cabaret Theatre has performed for Hastings College; Nebraska Press Association; Highland Country Club; Manning, Iowa’s Weinachfest; Hastings Symphony Benefit; Sioux Falls Community Playhouse Benefit; Joslyn Arts Museum’s Thursday Night Live Series; Opera Omaha Guild; Nebraska Medical Association; Omaha Performing Arts Holiday Lights Festival; SAC 50th Anniversary Celebration; the Aksarben Coronation/Ball; Nebraska State PEO Convention; Museum of Nebraska Art gala; Lauritzen Gardens; Cathedral Flower Show; Nebraska Realtor’s Association; and the Lincoln University Club, in addition to a wealth of civic events, private parties and company functions.
 They sing wonderfully, look great, and on every occasion we've heard them, strike that chord of feeling and love which exists in us all.
 Highly recommended!

 Jackson and Almeda Berkey